mrjokester0101/Character-Map/README.md

 A new simple way of getting characters!

 **Character Map** is a windows application & a more simple way to get characters.
-There aren't any installation steps, you just download it and you can use it immediately!

 ![image](images/character-map.png)